The Mission of the Communications Domain

 If you would like to join us in our mission, please read the Covenant of Racial Reconciliation below and get started by choosing to do One Good Thing from our list of suggested actions.
 For more resources and information on upcoming Communications Domain meetings, email us at firstname.lastname@example.org.
 Together, let’s unite Kansas City!

 Covenant of Racial Reconciliation for the Communications Domain

-I commit to this Covenant of Reconciliation for the sake of my life, my organization, my fellow employees, and the Greater Kansas City community and to take a practical step in the Suggested Actions to make it real.
+I commit to this Covenant of Reconciliation for the sake of the Greater Kansas City community to take a practical step in the Suggested Actions to make it real.
 When this journey becomes difficult, I commit to endure through challenging days.

 Your name and email address will be collected and added to a list to contact when new opportunities arise to serve in this domain.

 Stimulating outlets for healthy dialogue, interaction and relationships

 - Engage in substantive conversations: Ask questions, listen and learn without making assumptions or superimposing your own experiences.
 Also be willing to share your own experiences with vulnerability.

 - Cover, promote or facilitate collaborative events and initiatives in Kansas City or elsewhere nationally

 - Create opportunities for safe sharing of experience among blacks and whites at your office, church or home.
 The Go Underground Discussion Guide is a great resource to start with

 - Establish a lunch hour panel discussion at your workplace featuring black employees or community representatives sharing their experiences